dudic/scraper-web-ui/docs/api/API_ENDPOINTS.md

 ## 📋 Overview

-This document provides a complete reference for all API endpoints in the Scraper Dashboard, including existing functionality and new file storage features.
+This document provides a complete reference for all API endpoints in the Scraper Dashboard, reflecting the current UUID-based implementation with all features.

 ## 🔐 Authentication